Exopy/i3py/docs/source/dev_guide/drivers/channels_subsystems.rst

-    In the case of multiple inheritance, if several of the driver base classes declare the same subsystem, the framework will use the one present on the first class of the mro.
-Other classes can be added as arguments.
+    In the case of multiple inheritance, if several of the driver base classes declare the same subsystem, the framework will use the one present on the first class of the mro (Method Resolution Order, ie the leftmost in the class creation).
+Other classes can be added as arguments of
+    |subsystem|.

 Options and checks
 ^^^^^^^^^^^^^^^^^^